Chandra715/Facial-Emotion-Detection/README.md

 # Face Emotion Recognition

-A recruiter-friendly, GitHub-ready deep learning project for multi-class facial emotion recognition using TensorFlow/Keras.
+A deep learning project for multi-class facial emotion recognition using TensorFlow/Keras.
 This project trains a Convolutional Neural Network (CNN) on grayscale facial images and classifies expressions into seven emotion categories.

 ## Project Overview